Miccighel/MichaelSoprano/content/publication/workshop-paper-iir-2019/index.md

 publication_types:
 - '1'
 abstract: 'Information retrieval effectiveness evaluation is often carried out by means of test collections.
 Many works investigated possible sources of bias in such an approach.
 We propose a systematic approach to identify bias and its causes, and to remove it, thus enforcing fairness in effectiveness evaluation by means of test collections.'
-publication: '*Proceedings of the 10th Italian Information Retrieval Workshop, Padova, Italy, September 16-18, 2019*'
+publication: '*Proceedings of the 10th Italian Information Retrieval Workshop.*'
 url_pdf: http://ceur-ws.org/Vol-2441/paper4.pdf
 ---